MattiaCazzolla/Applied-AI-project/README.md

 <img src="/imgs/classes.jpeg" alt="">
 </p>

-The dataset in unbalanced with the normal, pneumonia and tuberculosis classes representing respectively the 60%, 27% and 13% of the data
+The dataset is unbalanced with the normal, pneumonia and tuberculosis classes representing respectively the 60%, 27% and 13% of the data

 ## Models